9th8/up-to-date-real-world-haskell/19-error-handling.md

 One immediately-recognizable easy way to indicate failure is to use `Maybe`.[^2] Instead of just returning a list and throwing an exception on failure, we can return `Nothing` if the input list contained a zero anywhere, or `Just` with the results otherwise.
-Here\'s an implementation of such an algorithm:
+Here's an implementation of such an algorithm:

 ``` example